camante/DEM_generation/README.md

 # DEM_generation
-# Master code to download, process, and create DEM.
+# Master script to download, process, and create DEM.